UTSA COS Summer Research Experience

 Is travel provided?

-The program will pay up to $500 in travel costs.
+The program will pay some travel costs.
 For air travel, coordinate with the program; we will make your reservations.
 If you are bringing a car, please provide evidence of mileage from your home to the UTSA campus.